 Everything That Belongs To Us, 2022-ongoing

-In the catalog of exhibits for the 1904 World’s Fair, I found a number of listings associated with the names of my relatives in the Horticulture, Agriculture, Forestry, Fish and Game, and Liberal Arts displays in the Philippine Village; from model houses and rare plants to mundane and everyday items like brooms and baskets.
+My ancestors were the original inhabitants of the forest.
+In the catalog of exhibits for the 1904 World’s Fair, I found a number of listings associated with the names of relatives in the Horticulture, Agriculture, Forestry, Fish and Game, and Liberal Arts displays in the Philippine Village; from model houses and rare plants to mundane and everyday items like brooms and baskets.
 We also received a silver medal and honorable mentions for our contributions that have long since been lost.
 Since 1904, many of the plants that were shown in St. Louis no longer grow in my town in abundance, but can be found in botanical collections in the US.
 Everything That Belongs To Us is a record of my search to find those traces of my ancestors in my immediate surroundings and dispersed in archival collections across the country.

 1. My banana tree in the snow, 2024.
 Video loop.